Vishal-Bhatia/dsmp-pre-work/Data-Science-Course-Prep/README.md

 ### Project Overview

- Preparatory program for my Data Science course with Grey Atom.
+Project 1 of my preparatory program for my Data Science course with Grey Atom.